-18 See, e.g., Daron Acemoglu & Miles B. Gietzman, Auditor independence, incomplete contracts and the role of legal liability, 6 EUR.
-ACCT.
-REV. 355, 356 (1997); see also Linda Elizabeth DeAngelo, Auditor Independence, 'Low Balling', and Disclosure Regulation, 3 J. ACCT. & ECON.
-113, 115 (1981).
+^{24.} See, e.g., Daron Acemoglu & Miles B. Gietzman, Auditor Independence, Incomplete Contracts and the Role of Legal Liability, 6 Eur.
+Acct.
+Rev. 355, 356 (1997); see also Linda Elizabeth DeAngelo, Auditor Independence, 'Low Balling', and Disclosure Regulation, 3 J. Acct. & Econ.
+113, 115 (1981) [hereinafter DeAngelo, Auditor Independence].

-business.19 Audit firms that do not fully internalizing the costs of their decisions will be subject to moral hazard.
-Second, the existence of asymmetries of information, rational apathy and collective action problems faced by public investors may also reduce the incentives potentially faced by audit firms to take steps to minimize ex ante the risk of committing misbehavior or providing a poor quality work.
-Third, the fact patterns creating independence problems for auditors and reduce their incentives to do a good job are often highly complex and hard to understand for investors.
-Even sophisticated institutional investors may not see through them in all cases, given that the complexity of the relationship between the auditor and the audited firm may at times be difficult to understand.
+specific firm.
+Arguably, the existence of various market failures seems to justify the regulation of auditors.
+25 First, investors might not effectively punish audit firms for malpractice, even when trust is both the goal of, and the basis for, the audit business.
+26 Audit firms that do not fully internalize the costs of their decisions will be subject to moral hazard.27 Second, the existence of asymmetries of information, rational apathy, and collective action problems faced by outside investors may also reduce the incentives potentially faced by audit firms to take steps to minimize ex ante the risk of committing misbehavior or providing poor-quality work.28 Third, the fact patterns creating independence problems for auditors and reducing their incentives to do a good job are often highly complex and hard to understand for investors.29 Sophisticated investors will surely recognize that an audit is generally beneficial, but they may not be able to see through independence issues in all cases, given that the complexity of the relationship between the auditor and the audited firm may at times be difficult to understand.
 For example, a repeated engagement of the same audit firm with a particular client may compromise the auditor's independence.
 At the same time, audit quality might benefit from the auditor's greater familiarity with the client.
-While sophisticated investors are likely aware of both effects, they will not necessarily know how these costs and benefits compare in the specific case, given that this assessment would require considerable information about the firm.
-Overall, since the auditor's work can affect firms' access to finance and the development of capital markets, and markets are not likely to price the benefits of audit services accurately, there are power reasons to regulate auditors.
+While sophisticated investors are likely